evvnt/engineering-blog/_posts/2022-08-29-hello-evvnt.markdown

 date:   2022-08-29 15:50:14 -0400
 categories: engineering
 ---
 Welcome to the Evvnt Engineering Blog!
 This is our hello world introducing Evvnt and what we do.
-First thing is first, its not a typo!
-The company name is Evvnt and its pronounced Event.
+First things first, it's not a typo!
+The company name is Evvnt and it's pronounced Event.
 (We don't blame you if you pronounce it like [marwage](https://www.youtube.com/watch?v=3odMTPuzLwY).)

 Our Passion: **Powering Experiences to Connect People**